TUW-GEO/web-validation-tool/README.rst

 During the first run after this change the program will parse your ISMN folder and store some metadata in the file ``ismn_metadata.json`` in the ISMN folder.
 This can take a few minutes for bigger datasets but is only a one time thing.
-If you add new data to the ISMN folder then delete this json file to trigger a rebuild of the metadata cache.
+If you add new data to the ISMN folder then delete this json file and the ``python_metadata`` folder to trigger a rebuild of the metadata cache.

 Note